awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.Database.md

 CREATE TEMPORARY TABLESPACE temp01;
 ```

  We recommend that you don't use smallfile tablespaces because you can't resize smallfile tablespaces with Amazon RDS for Oracle\.
-However, you can add a datafile to a smallfile tablespace\.
+However, you can add a data file to a smallfile tablespace\.

 You can resize a bigfile tablespace by using `ALTER TABLESPACE`\.
 You can specify the size in kilobytes \(K\), megabytes \(M\), gigabytes \(G\), or terabytes \(T\)\.